36. The Fall of General Iroh

 "When you say 'I let Zuko get into my head', do you mean he...?"
 Sokka asked.

 "No, I don't," Katara clarified.
 Silver lining in every cloud, she supposed.
 "Zuko was powerless."

 "Powerless as in he could not bend."

 Air whizzed past them as Appa arrived, accompanied by Momo, who flew over to sit on Katara's shoulder.

+"What are you doing here?" came an angry question.
 Jee looked up.
-An officer was marching at him.
+An officer was marching towards him.

-Stifly, Jee got up.
-At this point, he didn't really have the energy to lie.
-"I… I'm Lieutenant Jee from Provisions ship 27.
-I was supposed to return to my ship when, well…" Jee gestured around himself helplessly "there was all the commotion, and then General Iroh died."
+Stiffly, Jee got up.
+He didn't have the energy to lie.
+"I'm Lieutenant Jee from Provisions ship 27.
+I was supposed to return to my ship when, well…" Jee gestured around helplessly.
+"There was all this commotion, and then General Iroh died."